dedis/cosi/README.md

 on how to install and configure Go, and make sure that
 [`$GOPATH` and `$GOBIN` are set](https://golang.org/doc/code.html#GOPATH).
+Then you can fetch, update, compile and install the cosi-binary using:

 ```bash
 go get -u github.com/dedis/cosi